Sujay Tarafdar

-Sujay Tarafdar (born 6 December 1989 in Bongaigaon, Assam) is an Indian cricketer who plays for Assam cricket team.
+Sujay Tarafdar (born 6 December 1989) is an Indian cricketer who plays for Assam cricket team.
 He also represented the Royal Bengal Tigers in now defunct ICL.
 He is a right-arm medium bowler.

 Tarafdar made his first-class debut on 23 November 2006 against Goa at Guwahati in the 2006–07 Ranji Trophy and List A debut on 13 February 2006 against Tripura at Jamadoba in the Ranji One-Day Trophy.